 Frequently Asked Questions about Pregnancy and Fertility

 Yes, CDC recommends COVID-19 vaccination for all people who are pregnant, breastfeeding, or trying to get pregnant now or in the future.
-Data show that pregnant and recently pregnant people are more likely than non-pregnant people to get severely ill if they are infected with COVID-19, and highly contagious variants make it even more important to get vaccinated.
+Data show that pregnant and recently pregnant people are at higher risk for severe COVID-19 infection, and vaccination is the best way to protect against severe illness.

-The American College of Obstetricians and Gynecologists and other leading health organizations are “strongly urging” anyone who is pregnant or planning to become pregnant to get vaccinated against COVID-19.
+The American College of Obstetricians and Gynecologists recommends anyone who is pregnant or planning to become pregnant to get vaccinated against COVID-19.

-No, there is no evidence that fertility is impacted by any vaccine, including the COVID-19 vaccines.
+No, there is no evidence that fertility is impacted by any vaccine, including the COVID-19 vaccine.

-Yes, data show that after receiving mRNA COVID-19 vaccines, pregnant people can pass on their antibodies to the child.
+Yes, data show that after receiving a COVID-19 vaccine, pregnant people pass their antibodies to their child.
 These antibodies have been found in umbilical cord blood, which means that the placenta has transferred protective immune cells from the vaccinated person to the infant.
-They have also been found in breastmilk
+T Antibodies have also been found in breastmilk.

 Misinformation Alerts about Pregnancy and Fertility